0x-kys/0x-kys.github.io/src/pages/posts/testing-n-benchmarking.md

 go test -bench=Add -cpuprofile=cpu.out
 ```

-What to see what's hogging all the resources?
+Want to see what's hogging all the resources?
 Use:

 ```sh
 #